SATIVAR/sativar-isis-gemini/server/readme.md

   step_order INT NOT NULL
 );

--- NEW: Table that links fields to steps to define a form's layout.
+-- Table that links fields to steps to define a form's layout.
+-- This table is part of the new Form Builder feature.
 CREATE TABLE IF NOT EXISTS form_layout_fields ( id INT AUTO_INCREMENT PRIMARY KEY, step_id INT NOT NULL,